3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 So, what is the purpose of a **checksum**?

-A **checksum** is a data validation technique; in simpler terms, it's a variation of the SHA256 hash of files or, for those more familiar, CRC32.
-These can all be considered forms of checksum, although they are more complex than what we have here.
+A **checksum** is a technique for verifying data integrity.
+The main idea is that a short code (hash) is generated from the original data, which acts as a "fingerprint" of that data.
+If even a single bit of the data changes, this tiny modification will cause the hash to no longer match the original.
+This makes it easy to detect changes in the data.
+Simply put, it's a variation of the same concept as a SHA256 file hash or, for those who are more familiar, CRC32.
+These are all essentially types of checksums, although more complex than the basic one we're dealing with here.

 ## How to bypass this?

 #### Checksum

-Since we already understand that it computes the sum of all bytes except for the last two and checks for its presence in those last two bytes, we can conclude that we need to do the same as in the driver—calculate the sum of all bytes, place it in the last byte, and put the highest byte of the resulting sum in the penultimate byte.
+Since we now understand that the driver checks for the sum and the most significant bit in the last two bytes, we can conclude that we need to do the same as in the driver: calculate the sum of all the bytes, place the sum in the last byte, and put the most significant byte of the sum in the penultimate byte.

 Here’s an example of such a function that performs the **checksum** calculation for a buffer: